 What is a contract position?

 A contract position fills holes in a client’s workforce, and is an increasingly popular element of staffing management plans for employers.
-Usually, a contract worker does work for a company and is employed by a staffing agency.
+Usually, a contract worker does work for a company and is legally employed by a staffing agency or employer of record partner.
 The employee works at your client’s business, but you or a third party are the employer of record.

 Contract workers are W-2 employees.
 Only the employee portion of FICA taxes comes out of a contractor’s wages.
 The contract employee is usually hired for a predetermined amount of time to do a specific project.
-A staffing agency handles the contract employee’s payroll taxes.
+A staffing agency or employer of record handles the contract employee’s payroll taxes.

 Job seekers leave a permanent job for a contract position for many reasons.
 Some feel bogged down in their current work and need a change of scenery.
+This has increased exponentially due to the rise in remote work.
 Others look to gain experience in a certain field or industry.
 Some candidates want to check out new professional opportunities without committing full time.
 All these factors will play a part in sourcing contract workers.

 Questions to ask about a contract position